Unified Model of Heated Plasma Expansion: Solutions for an expanding Plasma Slab

 and the matching condition at $\zeta_f$,

 In the expanding ion fluid region $\zeta_c\leq\zeta<\zeta_f$, the solutions are obtained by matching the ion fluid properties and the electric field to their corresponding values in the unperturbed plasma region at $x_c(t)$.
-At the boundary $x_c(t)$, corresponding to the parameter
+At the boundary $x_c(t)$, corresponding to the self-similar coordinate

 the ion and electron densities, ion velocity and electric field take the values